 Scaffold 22 is a web-based interactive story set in the distant future.
-You take on the role of Vineo "Vine" Acrel, a former mercenary lieutenant turned abomination hunter, on a quest to absolve yourself of past sins.
-The story is intended to be episodic, beginning with Part I and expanding as development continues.
-Part I can be played by visiting the homepage listed on the profile.
+You take on the role of Vine, a former mercenary lieutenant turned abomination hunter, on a quest unravel an ominous conspiracy.
+The game can be played by visiting the homepage listed on the profile.

 "You've got the wrong idea about the Cybercult.
 We were never many.
 A few thousand at most.
 Corpo employees, tech students, the odd machine smith, all just a bunch of usual cypherheads.
 Only thing keeping us together was the idea we could beat the system, if not in real life then on the net.
 That was the whole premise: stay anonymous and beat the system by refusing to follow it."

 Representing a player character who's grown weary of the endless cycle of corporate greed and religious tyranny, the Cyberpunk archetype is a fiercely independent pariah who chose to shuck social norms and instead pursue truth and justice on a habitation platform devoid of either.
 Knowing that no institution or corporation can be trusted, the Cyberpunk prefers to act alone, relying on cyber technology to strike hard - and cryptomantic algorithms to hide their tracks.

 "We's all had it tough since the Cult's gone backwards..."